|

 Functional

-Arrangement of the Carotid Body Chemoreceptors
+Arrangement of the Carotid Body Chemoreceptors The carotid

 bodies contain large glomus cells which make contact with the